 When you first look into your options for expanding into foreign markets, you might be caught up wondering whether to commit to machine translation, human translation, or a combination of both.

 Computer-assisted translation tools, sometimes known as CAT tools, provide machine translations.
 However, a good TMS should leverage machine translation while providing options for reviews and manual edits from human translators too.
-If you’re starting your journey with machine translations, read our dos and don’ts.

 There should also be features to help you achieve high-quality localization, so you can create a customer experience that’s relevant to your target market and considers both language and culture.